Internet Safety Information for Parents:

 National Online Safety offers free online safety guidance for parents on the latest apps, games, platforms and devices.
 It can be accessed on line at https://nationalonlinesafety.com and followed on Facebook and Instagram.

 We would encourage parents to visit the site and use the guidance to understand what their children are accessing and to apply parental settings to all apps and games as well as regularly checking devices including images, installed apps and conversations.

 https://www.net-aware.org.uk/ - This is a fantastic website which you can type the name of app, game or site into and it will give you information about it.
 It will tell you the age rating as well as how safe it is based on safety features, privacy, reporting and blocking and content.

 Internet Safety in the Curriculum

 Children from Reception to Year 6 have lessons on the topic of E-Safety.
-In Spring 1, children in Classes 1, 2 and 3 had a six-week unit all about how to stay safe online and when using digital devices.
+In Spring 1, children in EYFS, Class 1, Class 2 and Class 3 have a six-week unit all about how to stay safe online and when using digital devices.